hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.20.0 =
+* Added a dynamic Playground menu update after activating and deactivating of plugins and themes.
 * Fixed "[hCaptcha] should not render before js api is fully loaded" warning on the General page.
 * Fixed the race condition on loading JavaScripts on Playground.